osuosl/timesync/source/draft_auth.rst

 Password authentication
 -----------------------

-When used with password-based authentication, TimeSync uses a username field and a password field:
+When used with password-based authentication, TimeSync requires a username field and a password field:

 .. code-block:: javascript